Finding Near-Optimal Weight Independent Sets at Scale: Experimental Evaluation

-\paragraph{Data Sets.} The set of instances for the experiments is build with graphs from different sources.
-In general, we orientated ourselves towards the instances used by Gellner~\etal~\cite{gellner2020boosting} and Gu~\etal~\cite{gu2021towards}.
+\paragraph{Data Sets.} The set of instances for the experiments is built with graphs from different sources.
+We use all the instances used by Gellner~\etal~\cite{DBLP:conf/alenex/GellnerLSSZ21} and Gu~\etal~\cite{gu2021towards}.
 Our set consists of large social networks from the Stanford Large Network Dataset Repository (snap) \cite{snapnets}.
-Additionally, we added a selection of real-world graphs from OpenStreetMaps (osm) \cite{OSMWEB,barth-2016,cai-dynwvc}.
-Furthermore, we took~5 graphs from the SuiteSparse Matrix Collection (ssmc) \cite{ssmcWEB,davis2011university} where weights correspond to population data.
+Additionally, we added real-world graphs from OpenStreetMaps (osm) \cite{OSMWEB,barth-2016,cai-dynwvc}.
+Furthermore, as in Gu~\etal~\cite{gu2021towards} we took the same~6 graphs from the SuiteSparse Matrix Collection (ssmc) \cite{ssmcWEB,davis2011university} where weights correspond to population data.
 Each weight was increased by one, to avoid a large number of nodes assigned with zero weight.
-Additionally, we used some instances from dual graphs of well-known triangle meshes (mesh) \cite{sander2008efficient}, as well as some 3d meshes derived from simulations using the finite element method (fe) \cite{soper2004combined}.
+Additionally, we used instances from dual graphs of well-known triangle meshes (mesh) \cite{sander2008efficient}, as well as 3d meshes derived from simulations using the finite element method (fe) \cite{soper2004combined}.
 For unweighted graphs, we assigned each vertex a random weight that is uniformly distributed in the interval [1, 200].
+We also tested our algorithms on the kernels of osm instances as used by Dong \etal~\cite{DBLP:conf/esa/DongGNPRS22}.
+We do not compare our algorithm on the VR instances contained therein, as data reductions do not work on those instances~\cite{DBLP:conf/esa/DongGNPRS22} and the kernels are too large to be sufficiently explored by our memetic algorithm.
+We list all graphs in Table~\ref{tab: graphs}.